google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_stackAlloc

-Allocate a number of bytes on :ref:`mjData` stack at a specific alignment which must be a power of 2.
+Allocate a number of bytes on :ref:`mjData` stack at a specific alignment.
 Call mju_error on stack overflow.

 .. _mj_stackAllocNum: